s6ruby/universum/WHITEPAPER.md

 Why not use the world's best and most popular programming languages for your contract / transaction scripts?

-Universum will start with standard plain vanilla Ruby as an example on how to use a popular general-purpose programming language for "turing-complete" (blockchain) contract programming.
+Universum will start with 25-year-old standard plain vanilla ruby as an example on how to use a popular general-purpose programming language for "turing-complete" (blockchain) contract programming.

 And the "virtual machine" is the standard language runtime itself.